We are SFRS … You are SFRS

 How do I apply?

-WE ARE CURRENTLY RECRUITING FOR ROLES IN THE NORTH AND EAST OF SCOTLAND
+WE ARE CURRENTLY RECRUITING FOR ROLES IN THE NORTH , EAST AND WEST OF SCOTLAND

 Completing the SFRS Values self-selection tool is your first step towards becoming a frontline firefighter, helping to protect communities across Scotland.